Citizen-Knowledge-Graph/foerderfunke-app/README.md

 We are using the [matching-engine](https://github.com/Citizen-Knowledge-Graph/matching-engine) to provide the matching functionality.
-The matching engine is a separate application that provide a set of functions to match user profiles with requirement profiles.
+The matching engine is a separate application that provides a set of functions to match user profiles with requirement profiles.

 ### Data

 The application assumes that data is available in a specific setup.
-To build the setup we currently combined data that is shipped alongside the application and data that is fetched from a dedicated data repository.
+To build the setup we currently combine data that is shipped alongside the application and data that is fetched from a dedicated data repository.

 The data repository is available [here](https://github.com/Citizen-Knowledge-Graph/requirement-profiles)